eagle840/katacoda-labs/jekyll/notes.md

 # Notes on this project

+# NEW!
+stripped down to two parts,  need to add a second (and third?) labs  so I can close this project to v1

 ## add

 _layout    this folder contains a list of html (md?) that generates the main html for a page